jelonmusk/jelonmusk/README.md

       I’m a software engineer, fascinated by building large-scale, high-impact products that millions use.
 I thrive on clean architecture, system design, and sharing developer-focused tutorials to empower the community.
       </p>
      <p>I currently work as a software engineer at <a href = "https://github.com/IBM"><strong>@IBM</strong></a> .</p>
      <p> Outside of work, I enjoy deep diving into tech developments and sharing what I learn with the tech community.
-I also paint and play video games.</p>
+I also paint and play video games.<br>
       <ul>
+        <li><strong>🔧 Bonus:</strong> Need to share your project structure for AI help, team onboarding, documentation, tutorials, or backups?<br><br>
-        <li><strong>🔧 Bonus:</strong> I’ve built a handy VS Code extension: <a href="https://marketplace.visualstudio.com/items?itemName=jelonmusk.treesnap" target="_blank"><strong>Treesnap</strong></a> — It generates and exports folder structures from local workspaces</li>
+                              I’ve built a handy VS Code extension: <a href="https://marketplace.visualstudio.com/items?itemName=jelonmusk.treesnap" target="_blank"><strong>Treesnap</strong></a> — It generates                                  and exports folder structures from local workspaces, as text or markdown</p></li>
       </ul>
     </td>
     <td width="40%" align="center" border="0">